Skip to product information

 🌿 Understanding the Plant

 Sow indoors or in a cold frame from April to June.
-Surface sow onto moist compost and do not cover (they need light).
-Or sow directly outdoors in a nursery bed in May/June.
-Germination takes 14-21 days.
+Surface sow the seeds onto moist, high-quality seed compost and do not cover them; Canterbury Bell seeds are light-sensitive and require exposure to trigger germination.
+Alternatively, direct sow into a "nursery bed" in May or June.
+Germination typically occurs within 14-21 days.

 📋 Plant Specifications